 Mitochondrial preparations are defined as either isolated mitochondria, or tissue and cellular preparations in which the barrier function of the plasma membrane is disrupted.
-The plasma membrane separates the cytosol, nucleus, and organelles (the intracellular compartment) from the environment of the cell.
+Since this entails the loss of cell viability, mitochondrial preparations are not studied in vivo.
+In contrast to isolated mitochondria and tissue homogenate preparations, mitochondria in permeabilized tissues and cells are in situ relative to the plasma membrane.
+The plasma membrane separates the intracellular compartment including the cytosol, nucleus, and organelles from the environment of the cell.
 The plasma membrane consists of a lipid bilayer, embedded proteins, and attached organic molecules that collectively control the selective permeability of ions, organic molecules, and particles across the cell boundary.
-The intact plasma membrane prevents the passage of many water-soluble mitochondrial substrates and inorganic ions-such as succinate, adenosine diphosphate (ADP) and inorganic phosphate (P_i), that must be controlled at kinetically-saturating concentrations for the analysis of respiratory capacities; this limits the scope of investigations into mitochondrial respiratory function in intact cells.
+The intact plasma membrane prevents the passage of many water-soluble mitochondrial substrates and inorganic ions-such as succinate, adenosine diphosphate (ADP) and inorganic phosphate (Pi), that must be controlled at kinetically-saturating concentrations for the analysis of respiratory capacities; this limits the scope of investigations into mitochondrial respiratory function in intact cells.

 The cholesterol content of the plasma membrane is high compared to mitochondrial membranes.
 Therefore, mild detergents-such as digitonin and saponin-can be applied to selectively permeabilize the plasma membrane by interaction with cholesterol and allow free exchange of organic molecules and inorganic ions between the cytosol and the immediate cell environment, while maintaining the integrity and localization of organelles, cytoskeleton, and the nucleus.
 Application of optimum concentrations of permeabilization agents (mild detergents or toxins) leads to the complete loss of cell viability, tested by nuclear staining and washout of cytosolic marker enzymes-such as lactate dehydrogenase, while mitochondrial function remains intact.
 The respiration rate of isolated mitochondria remains unaltered after the addition of low concertations of digitonin or saponin.
 In addition to mechanical permeabilization during homogenization of tissue, peremeabilization agents may be applied to ensure permeabilization of all cells.
-Suspensions of cells permeabilized in the respiration chamber and crude tissue homogenates contain all components of the cell at highly diluted concentrations.
+Suspensions of cells permeabilized in the respiration chamber and crude tissue homogenates contain all components of the cell at highly dilute concentrations.
 All mitochondria are retained in chemically-permeabilized mitochondrial preparations and crude tissue homogenates.
 In the preparation of isolated mitochondria, the cells or tissues are homogenized, and the mitochondria are separated from other cell fractions and purified by differential centrifugation, entailing the loss of a fraction of mitochondria.
 Typical mitochondrial recovery ranges from 30% to 80%.
 Maximization of the purity of isolated mitochondria may compromise not only the mitochondrial yield but also the structural and functional integrity.
 Therefore, protocols to isolate mitochondria need to be optimized according to each study.
 The term mitochondrial preparation does not include further fractionation of mitochondrial components, neither submitochondrial particles.